ADL-TBB/tbb-bridge-dpi/INSTRUCTIONS.md

 - main.py

   The basic testing script.
-After training, a pkl file with the model parameters will be dropped in a pre-defined directory.
+After training, a .pkl file with the model parameters will be dropped in a pre-defined directory.
 The model can be imported by main.py to test the performance on the test and validation set.

 - metrics.py

-  Contains the besic implementation of train and test performance evaluation metrics (AUC, ACC, Precision, Recall, F1, Loss) and plotting functions for the loss and AUC during training.
+  Contains the basic implementation of train and test performance evaluation metrics (AUC, ACC, Precision, Recall, F1, Loss) and plotting functions for the loss and AUC during training.

 **Model combination and parameter exploration**

-A series of scripts to test different combinations of datasets, drug and protein embedding creation methods and hyperparameters thereof.
+A series of scripts to test different combinations of datasets, drug and protein embedding creation methods and hyperparameters.

 - combination_performance.py